spring-attic/spring-mobile-samples/README.md

 ## Build and Deploy

-Most of the sample apps can be built and run by executing the following commands from within the app directory.
-See the individual README files for additional information.
+Most of the sample apps can be built and run using the following commands from within the sample's folder.

 1. Build the app:

+    ```sh
-		$ mvn clean install
+    $ mvn clean package
+    ```

-2. Deploy the .war to a Servlet 3 ServletContainer.
-This can be done via Maven on the command-line by running:
+2. Deploy the .war to a Servlet 3 ServletContainer using Maven:

+    ```sh
     $ mvn tomcat7:run
+    ```

-	_Note: Alternatively, you may import the project into your IDE and deploy to a Servlet 3 container such as Tomcat 7._
+    > **Note**: you may also import the project into your IDE and deploy to a Servlet 3 container such as Tomcat 7.

-## Contributing
+## Contribute

 [Pull requests] are welcome.
 See the [contributor guidelines] for details.